Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Tensor product categorifications

 \begin{Remark} \rm The proof of \cite[Theorem 5.1]{LW} establishes a slightly stronger result: the map $\V:\Hom_{\mathcal C}(M, P) \rightarrow \Hom_H(\V M, \V P)$ is an isomorphism for any $M, P \in \mathcal C$ with $P$ projective. \end{Remark}

 Thus the functor $\V$ has similar properties to Soergel's combinatorial functor $\mathbb{V}$ from \cite{Soergel}.
 The modules $Y(\lambda)$ may be called {\em Young modules} by analogy with the modular representation theory of symmetric groups.
-The second assertion of Theorem~\ref{dcp} is known as the {\em double centralizer property}.
+The second assertion of Theorem~\ref{dcp} is a version of the {\em double centralizer property}, which has already appeared in numerous related contexts in representation theory; see e.g. \cite[Example 2.7]{MS} where several are listed.
 It implies that the functor $\V$ defines an algebra isomorphism

 Similarly for the primed category we get that

 where $Y'(\lambda) := \V' P'(\lambda)$ for $\V'$ defined analogously to $\V$.
 Then, applying the final assertion of Theorem~\ref{dcp}, we choose $H$-module isomorphisms $Y(\lambda) \cong Y'(\lambda)$ for each $\lambda$.
 These choices induce the desired algebra isomorphism $A \cong A'$.